felipeolliveira/generic_stream_timer/README.md

 - Easy-to-use stopwatch for live streams.
 - Tracks the total duration of the stream.
-- Customize your wallpaper and colors
+- Customize your wallpaper and colors.
+- Persist time even if you close the page.

 ## Installation